 The Animal and Plant Health Inspection Service is a multifaceted Agency with a broad mission area that includes protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
 These efforts support the overall mission of USDA, which is to protect and promote food, agriculture, natural resources and related issues.

-Countries of Responsibility: Thailand, Myanmar, Cambodia, Indonesia and East Timor, Brunei and Laos
+Countries of Responsibility: Thailand, Myanmar, Indonesia and East Timor, and Brunei

 Highly Pathogenic Avian Influenza (HPAI) Contact office for: Thailand, Myanmar, Cambodia, Laos, Indonesia, Brunei, Malaysia, Singapore, Vietnam, Philippines, East Timor